 If negative tests are written deterministically with an end-goal in mind, the meaning of the results from can be identified from the passage or failure of the test.
 Simply put, the outcome of these tests should indicate the following:

 - If a tester passes the last step of the test, the actions the testers performed while testing triggered the intended safeguards.
-The passage of a negative test means that no further action is needed.
+The passing negative test means that the safeguards worked as expected.

 Rainforest displays the steps a tester took in the results of a test.
 Results of negative test follow this format, which allows problem areas with an app to be quickly identified and efficiently addressed.